Guide to Visiting NASA Space Center Houston

 Starship gallery is located inside the main Space Center building.
 This artifact gallery includes three flown spacecraft, several used in training, and a display of Moon rocks.
 The most important exhibits are:

-- Gemini 5 capsule flown by Gordon Cooper and Pete Conrad in 1965.
+- Gordon Cooper and Pete Conrad 1965 flew Gemini 5 capsule.

-- Apollo 17 Command Module America, flown by Gene Cernan, Ronald Evans, and Dr. Harrison “Jack” Schmitt, along with a biological contingent of five mice that orbited the Moon 75 times during the last manned Moon mission in 1971.
+- Apollo 17 Command Module America, flown by Gene Cernan, Ronald Evans, and Dr. Harrison “Jack” Schmitt, and a biological contingent of five mice orbited the Moon 75 times during the last manned Moon mission in 1971.

-- Lunar touchstone, one of only eight Moon rocks in the world that can be touched.
+- The lunar touchstone is one of only eight Moon rocks in the world that can be touched.

 - Apollo-Soyuz Test Project docking module trainer.